Transport in Sydney: Roads

 In Sydney, an expansive network of various motorways and roads play a substantial and fundamental role, spurred by a high reliance on motoring as a means of transport.
 Collectively, 160 kilometres of motorways, freeways and tolled roads serve the Greater Sydney area and on average, the majority of households rely on at least 1 or 2 cars as a means of transport.
-However, despite this high reliance on roads, Sydney still maintains the highest rate of usage of public transport in Australia.
+Despite this high reliance on roads, Sydney maintains the highest rate of usage of public transport in Australia.

-The present highway network in Sydney and the rest of New South Wales, Australia was established in August 1928 when the Country Roads Board (the predecessor of the Department of Main Roads and the Roads and Traffic Authority) superseded the 1924 main road classifications and established the basis of the existing New South Wales (NSW) main road system. (the full list of main roads gazetted appears in the NSW Government Gazette of 17 August 1928).
-The number of a road for administrative purposes is not the same as the route number it carries e.g. the Great Western Highway is Highway 5 for administrative purposes but is signposted as part of route A32.)
+The highway network in Sydney and the rest of New South Wales, was established in August 1928 when the Country Roads Board superseded the 1924 main road classifications and established the basis of the existing New South Wales main road system.
+The number of a road for administrative purposes is not the same as the route number it carries.
+For example, the Great Western Highway is Highway 5 for administrative purposes but is signposted as part of route A32.

-Many major routes in New South Wales, including Sydney motorways and even some routes named as "highways" are not officially gazetted as highways.
-For a list of all numbered routes in New South Wales, see List of road routes in New South Wales.

 While highways in many other countries are typically identified by number, highways in Australia, including New South Wales, are known mostly by names.
 These names typically come from 19th-century explorers, important politicians or geographic regions.

 Major motorways and highways serving Greater Sydney include: